pjbiggs/16SrRNA_taxonomy/README.md

 ## Principle

-We want to optimise the number of members in the database that have within their full taxonomic classification names that end in "-ales" for the taxonomic level of order (L4), and "ceae" for the taxonomc order of family (L5).
-In other words, there is hte requirement to convert the Full taxonomy to an Abbreviated version, as shown on the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) page in an automated way.
+We want to optimise the number of members in the database that have within their full taxonomic classification names that end in "*-ales*" for the taxonomic level of order (L4), and "*-ceae*" for the taxonomc order of family (L5).
+In other words, there is the requirement to convert the Full taxonomy to an Abbreviated version, as shown on the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) page in a more automated way.
 For example, with *Gemmata obscuriglobus* (NCBI:txid114), we would want to change the taxonomy:

  * Lineage (full):
     * cellular organisms; Bacteria; PVC group; Planctomycetes; Planctomycetia; Planctomycetales; Gemmataceae; Gemmata; Gemmata obscuriglobus